Riversdale, Saskatoon: Government and politics

-Riversdale exists within the federal electoral district of Saskatoon West.
-It is currently represented by Brad Redekopp of the Conservative Party of Canada, first elected in 2019.
+Riversdale is in the federal electoral district of Saskatoon West.
+It is represented by Brad Redekopp of the Conservative Party of Canada, first elected in 2019.

 Provincially, the area overlaps two constituencies.
 The southwest portion lies within the constituency of Saskatoon Riversdale.
-It is currently represented by Marv Friesen of the Saskatchewan Party, first elected in a 2020 by-election.
+It is currently represented by Kim Breckner of the Saskatchewan New Democratic Party, first elected in the 2024 election.
 The northeast portion of the area lies within the constituency of Saskatoon Centre.
-It is currently represented by Betty Nippi-Albright of the Saskatchewan New Democratic Party, first elected in a 2020 by-election.
+It is represented by Betty Nippi-Albright of the Saskatchewan New Democratic Party, first elected in a 2020 by-election.

-In Saskatoon's non-partisan municipal politics, Riversdale lies within ward 2.It is currently represented by Hilary Gough, first elected in 2016, and re-elected in 2020.
+In Saskatoon's non-partisan municipal politics, Riversdale lies within ward 2.
+It is currently represented by Senos Timon, first elected in 2024.